 Jericho stayed in the North.
 He didn’t come back to defend the pride.
 He stayed with Cathy – joined by two other lionesses, who he mated with and became a father of 5.

 Being such a marvel, Cecil leaves a legacy behind him that lives on.
 Cecil's cubs are in the Somalisa Concession still, with the 'Spice Girls'.
 The story of Cecil's Pride continues.
 As the cubs grow up, they carry on the legend.
 As the pride shifts and changes, people from around the world come to see his legacy live on.
 Who is the new ruler of Somalisa?
-Stay tuned for our part two of Cecil’s legacy, and find out what happened to the cubs and the return of Bhubesi...
+Read Part 2: Cecil's Pride to find out what happened to the cubs and the return of Bhubesi...